irfanjmdn/r65/README.md

 When I bought this keyboard, I was told it was open source, but finding the necessary files was challenging.
 After weeks of emails and follow-ups, I finally received the QMK firmware for the Royal Kludge R65.
 Special thanks to [sdk66](https://github.com/sdk66) for sharing these files!

-Included here are all the files for the R65: firmware, keymaps, PCB diagram, and an additional SnapTap/SOCD mod that I've added.
+Included here are all the files for the R65: firmware, keymaps, VIA json, PCB diagram, and an additional SnapTap/SOCD mod that I've added.

 ## Guide